 Sightseeing.
 You can explore the village with its castle ruins, old mill and traditional buildings.
 Surrounding villages are interesting as well, especially the "ghost-village" of Barbosu, close to Valeapai.
 Many biking and hiking trails are available.
 The surrounding mountains and forests are little explored by tourists, but rewarding for those who like pristine environment.
 The river crossing our village is great for fishing and even swimming (there's a pond where villagers gather to have a swim).

-If you plan on staying more than two weeks you will have time to explore the biggest tourist attractions in the area - the city of Timisoara, Semenic Mountains, Danube gorges etc.
+If you plan on staying more time then you will have time to explore the biggest tourist attractions in the area - the city of Timisoara, Semenic Mountains, Danube gorges etc.

 Eingeschränkter Internet Zugang